Quantum simulation of electronic structure via quantum fast multipole method: Adaptive boxes for arbitrary distributions of particles

 The remaining part needed is the direct calculation of the sum over pairwise interactions with particles in neighbouring boxes for $\ell=\Levs$.
 Note that we do not sum over multiple particles in the same box, because we take level $\Levs$ to correspond to the maximum resolution of the particle positions, so only one electron may occupy the box.
 The additional sum of the contributions to the potential from particles in the neighbouring boxes at level $\Levs$ is easily accounted for by including neighbouring boxes in the interaction list in Algorithm \ref{alg:potl}.
-In this way, this algorithm effectively gives the quantum implementation of the second pass of the FMM in Algorithm \ref{alg:FMM}, with the quantum implementation of the first pass of Algorithm \ref{alg:FMM} being given in Algorithm \ref{alg:calccharg}.
+The final sum over $q_iV_i$ to obtain the potential energy $V$ is easily obtained by summing over the values of $V_b$ that have been calculated at level $\ell=\Levs$.
+In this way, this algorithm effectively gives the quantum implementation of the downward pass of the FMM in Algorithm \ref{alg:FMMagg}, with the quantum implementation of the upward pass of Algorithm \ref{alg:FMM} being given in Algorithm \ref{alg:calccharg}.

 Accounting for the electron-nuclear potential is more complicated for the adaptive case than for the non-adaptive case.
 It is no longer possible to choose the nuclei to sum over classically, because the box number is governed by the value in a quantum register, and so the correct nuclei to consider are chosen by that register.
 A simple way to account for the nuclei is to include registers for the nuclear positions in the list with the electron positions, and similarly associate registers for the multipole information at each level for each nucleus.
 Because the number of nuclei is no more than the number of electrons in cases of interest, the inclusion of nuclei does not change the asymptotic complexity.